StevenACoffman/prometheus-operator-alerts/README.md

 ### What else?

+You should know the prometheus operator does not support annotation based scrapes [because reasons](https://github.com/coreos/kube-prometheus/pull/16#issuecomment-305933103).

+You should also know that there is work to centralize Grafana dashboards and Prometheus alerts for Kubernetes in the [monitoring-mixin](https://github.com/kubernetes-monitoring/kubernetes-mixin) project.

 If you install the vanilla prometheus operator and kube-prometheus, it's hard to know what all is where.
 It's also hard to compare it to solutions like [the non-helm prometheus operator](https://github.com/camilb/prometheus-kubernetes) or [other prometheus setups](https://github.com/kayrus/prometheus-kubernetes).

-You should also know that there is work to centralize Grafana dashboards and Prometheus alerts for Kubernetes in the [monitoring-mixin](https://github.com/kubernetes-monitoring/kubernetes-mixin) project.
+You can run these to see what they configure out of the box:

 ```